joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 (Ellen,UK,F,football,5.0)
 ```

-Note, you can follow along my example by running pig in local mode with with command
-`pig -x local`.

-In order to compute the average height for people in a given gender,
+In order to compute the average height for people of a given gender,
-we have to first group the data by gender and the perform
+we have to first group the data by gender:
-the average for each group:

 ```
 grouped = GROUP people BY gender;
 ```

+In Pig,
-The `GROUP` command returns a list of each gender and, for each gender, a bag
+the `GROUP` command returns a table of each gender and
+for each gender a bag
-containing every row of people with that country:
+containing every row of people with that gender.
+So the `grouped` table is:

 ```
 (F,{(Mary,UK,F,baseball,5.5),(Ellen,UK,F,football,5.0)})
 (M,{(Steve,US,M,football,6.5),(Alex,US,M,football,5.5),(Ted,UK,M,football,6.0)})
 ```

-Using Pig, it is easy to compute the average height for each bag of
+To compute the average height as well as number of people,
-people:
+we can then use the `FOREACH`, `COUNT`, and `AVG` command:

 ```
 heights = FOREACH grouped GENERATE